 - Fifth Meal – 2 cups of brown rice and 12 ounces of chicken

-- Sixth Meal – 2 cups of broccoli and 6 ounces beef fillet
+- Sixth Meal – 2 cups of broccoli and 6 ounces of beef fillet

 Jay Cutler uses a simple bodybuilding workout routine and concentrates on his technique and form.

 Jay Cutler did not build his ripped body in a day.
 It took him over two decades to get where he did with heavy lifting and strenuous training sessions, aiming for consistency, attitude, and intensity.
 Also, there were no restrictions on Jay’s workout philosophy.
 Instead, he focused more on the muscle groups that needed improvement.
-He trained his arms lightly, but for his back and legs, the training sessions were brutal.
+He trained his arms lightly, but the training sessions were brutal for his back and legs.